vanqard/passman/README.md

 This package exists to simplify following current best practice with regard to the hashing of user passwords.
 The current absence of an object context for the password_hash() functions results in developers having to write their own, sometimes incorrect, logic to employ those very functions.

 The goal of this package then is to provide a ready made, object oriented implementation that can be community curated for best practice.
+This includes disabling the ability to provide a custom salt to the underlying password_hash() function thereby ensuring that all salts are dynamically generated.

 ## Acknowledgements